MrT3313/MrT3313/ReadMe.md

 ### <img src="assets/icons/angular.svg" height='25px'> Angular <img src="assets/icons/angular.svg" height='25px'>

-After a first round interview I was sent the Angular `Tour of Heros` tutorial as a way to gain experience with Angular should I move forward to subsequent rounds.
+I completed the Angular `Tour of Heros` tutorial as a way to gain experience with Angular as part of a job interview.

 While it is a tutorial vs an independently designed & built project I did not directly copy the tutorial.
-My structure and styling is unique and one can gleam insight into my development process through the documented versions I went through while completing the project.
+The project structure and styling implementation is unique.
+You can gleam insight into my development process through the documented versions I went through while completing the project.

 👨‍💻 [CodeBase](https://github.com/MrT3313/Angular_TourOfHeros) 👨‍💻